PrsPrsBK/tbext-manifest-schema/README.md

 ## `default_locale`

-To be mandatory or prohibited is conditional.
+For `default_locale`, to be mandatory or prohibited is conditional.
-Its condition cannot be described, because it involves the existence of `_locales` directory.
+Its condition cannot be described in this JSON Schema, because it involves the existence of `_locales` directory.

-## VS Code does not discriminate objects inside `oneOf`
+## Warning "Matches multiple schemas when only one must validate"

-This result in warning "Matches multiple schemas when only one must validate".
+VS Code's validator does not discriminate objects inside `oneOf` and result in that warning on `background` or so.

 ```sample.json
   {